 Report a change

-You must keep us informed of any changes in your circumstances, immediately after they occur, even if you have already told someone else such as the Department of Work and Pensions, or another council department.
+You must keep us informed of any changes to your circumstances immediately after they happen.
+This is even if you have already told the Department for Work and Pensions (DWP) or another council department.

-- If you stop getting Income Support/Job seekers or Employment Support Allowance
+- if you stop getting Income Support/Job seekers or Employment Support Allowance/Universal Credit

-- Changes that could reduce your housing benefit or council tax reduction - You will have to repay any amounts that you are no longer entitled to, if you delay or fail to tell us about a change in circumstance
+You will have to repay any amounts that you are no longer entitled to if you delay or fail to tell us about a change in circumstance.

-- Changes that could increase your housing benefit or council tax reduction - Normally any change in circumstance that may increase your entitlement will start from the date you tell us, not the date it happened.
+Normally changes in circumstances that may increase your entitlement, will start from the date you tell us - not the date it happened.

 What to send us

 The law says that you must tell us about any change of circumstances immediately.